Eligibility & criteria for 2020 submissions

 The overall design and quality of production of the book will also be considered by the judges.

-Cookbook or non-fiction food writing focused on a particular national cuisine or telling of food related exploration/travel.
+Cookbook or non-fiction food or drink writing focused on a particular national cuisine or telling of food related exploration/travel.
 Must capture a sense of the place’s identity and culture.

 Narrative-Driven: (£295 levy)